 Figure 10.
 Network architecture of the proposed system.

-The Figure 10 shows the network architecture, with the Master Control System (MCS) connected to the nodes (PPSs) via the Powerline network.
-This network is a common bus, where each device can initiate a communication.
-To make the data transmission robust, we decided to manage the clients in such a way that they await a request from the master: the communication is request-response type.
+Figure 10 shows the network architecture, with the MCS connected to the nodes (PPSs) via the powerline network.
+This network is a common bus in which each device can initiate a communication.
+To make the data transmission robust, we decided to manage the clients in such a way that they have to wait for a request from the master; the communication is a request–response type.
 If the master does not receive a response after a timeout, it repeats the request up to three times, after which it stops communicating with the client.

 Data format and communication system

-The adopted communication protocol is with handshaking.
+The adopted communication protocol is via handshaking.
 For each request, the client responds with an ACK or with data.
 The messages have the format shown in Figure 11, where the FUNCTION field defines the type of message and the MEASURE field contains the measurement data.
-At the end a CRC field is used to check if errors occurred during the communication.
+At the end, a CRC field is used to check if any errors have occurred during the communication.

 Network considerations